Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

 \section{The conjectures of Lichtenbaum and of Bloch and Kato}

-It has long been known that the validity of (\ref{lichtenbaum}) follows from that of the conjecture originally formulated by Bloch and Kato in \cite{bk88} and then reformulated and extended by Fontaine in \cite{F} and by Fontaine and Perrin-Riou in \cite{FPR} (see Remark \ref{hk remark} below).

-However, for the main purpose of this article, it is essential that one knows not just the validity of (\ref{lichtenbaum}) but also an explicit value of the exponent $n_{m,F}$ for the number field $F$.

-In this section we shall therefore derive an essentially precise formula for $n_{m,F}$ from the assumed validity of the above conjecture of Bloch and Kato.
+It has long been known that the validity of (\ref{lichtenbaum}) follows from that of the conjecture originally formulated by Bloch and Kato in \cite{bk88} and then reformulated and extended by Fontaine in \cite{F} and by Fontaine and Perrin-Riou in \cite{FPR} (see Remark \ref{combi-remark}(iii) below).
+However, for the main purpose of this article, it is essential to know not just the validity of (\ref{lichtenbaum}) but also an explicit value of the exponent $n_{m,F}$.
+In this section we shall therefore derive an essentially precise formula for~$n_{m,F}$ from the assumed validity of the above conjecture of Bloch and Kato.